riflowth/eatmod/README.md

 knex seed:run
 ```

-4. Once the installation completes, now you can view our web application or contribute our application.
+4. Once the installation completes, now you can view our web application or contribute to our application.

-Feel free to send us the **[pull request](https://github.com/CPE34-A2/EatMod/pulls)** or if you have found out something work malfunction, we would appreciate it if you could let me know by send us the **[issue ticket](https://github.com/CPE34-A2/EatMod/issues)**.
+Feel free to send us the **[pull request](https://github.com/CPE34-A2/EatMod/pulls)** or if you have found out something works malfunction, we would appreciate it if you could let me know by sending us the **[issue ticket](https://github.com/CPE34-A2/EatMod/issues)**.

 ### 📎 Cheatsheet
-You can run commands below in sequence to run this web application.
+You can run the commands below in sequence to run this web application.

 ```
 ~/eatmod> npm install